tiagomnh/identical/README.md

 # Identical

-Identical is a simple node module that converts numeric ids to string ids using the provided alphabet.
+Identical is a simple node module that translates between numeric ids and alphanumeric ids using a user definable alphabet.

 ```js
 var Identical = require('identical');